jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

     [Fact]
     void Should_See_Foo()
     {
-        var environmentVariables = new MockEnvironmentVariableProvider(new()
+        var environmentVariables = new InMemoryEnvironmentVariableProvider(new()
         {
             new("ENV_VAR", "Foo"),
         });